 Gina Ismene Chitty

-She has a Ph.D. in Contemporary Music from Macquarie University, Sydney, Australia and a B.Mus. majoring in Piano Performance from George Washington University, USA.
-She as a Fellow of the Trinity College of Music, London, and has a Licentiate from the Royal Schools of Music.
+She holds a Ph.D In Contemporary Music from Macquarie University, Sydney, Australia, a Bachelor of Music from George Washington University, Washington DC, USA, a Fellowship of Music (FTCL) from the Trinity College of Music, London and a Licenciate (LRSM) from Royal Schools of Music, London.

-She revived her passion for composition again more recently and began to write a genre of music that transcended existing classified boundaries - in the merger of Baroque music with Asian and Arabian music.
-Gina enjoys synthesizing contrapuntal textures drawing on dissimilar genres of music such as Western Baroque music and Middle Eastern music or by weaving Baroque motifs with strands of Asian music.
+She enjoys synthesizing contrapuntal textures drawing on dissimilar genres of music such as Western Baroque music and Middle Eastern music or by weaving Baroque motifs with strands of Asian music.
 The meshed-in baroque motifs, harmonies and flourishes, while reminiscent of the practices in the Baroque era, are entirely her own inventions; so are the Arabian melodies.
 None are derived from existing folk melodies or extant popular music.

 In a lighter vein, Gina likes to write whimsical “Jazzical” interludes and has a collection of works that she calls “A Jazzical Insouciance”.
 The “Jazzical Insouciance” is comprised of Jazz rhythms, harmonies and riffs encapsulated in more traditional Classical and Contemporary Classical forms, perhaps a creation of a new genre of Australian Jazz music.